MxUpdate/Manual/src/documentation/wiki/CI_DM_Relationship.md

 -----------|------------
 12101      | The given attribute is not defined anymore in the update, but already assigned to the relationship.
 The attribute is not automatically removed because otherwise potentially data could be lost.
 11401      | Kind of a relationship can not be changed if the current kind is not ***basic****.
+11402      | Derived of a relationship can not be changed because potentially some data can be lost.

 ----
 ## Syntax